 Designing for healthcare

-Design Thinking – a method drawing from the designer’s toolkit to understand and solve complex problems – has proven successful in helping turn Airbnb profitable, shaping UberEATS as a service, and changing the way IBM looks at business.
+Design Thinking – a method drawing from the designer’s toolkit to understand and solve complex problems – has proven successful in helping turn Airbnb profitable1, shaping UberEATS as a service2, and changing the way IBM looks at business3.
 The question however: is it applicable outside of technology firms and startups; for example, in health facilities?

 A broader scope

-Humand-centered design, has been shaking things in the medical field too.
-As reported in the Harvard Business Review, taking a patient-centric approach has helped turn the usual “grim, human-repair shop” hospitals into “bright and comforting” places.
-It has transformed the scary process for children, of going through MRI mechanical beasts, into friendlier adventure stories in which young patients are the heroes.
+Human-Centered Design has been shaking things in the medical field too.
+As reported in the Harvard Business Review, taking a patient-centric approach has helped turn the usual “grim, human-repair shop” hospitals into “bright and comforting” places4.
+It has transformed the scary process for children, of going through MRI mechanical beasts, into friendlier adventure stories in which young patients are the heroes5.

 That is what the University Hospital of Zurich (USZ) has been curious to find out, together with the help of Spark Labs, our education and research arm at the Zurich Federal Institute of Technology (ETHZ).

 Collaboration and empathy – staples of Design Thinking – were common threads along the process of this project.

 It started with four USZ staff members from two teams, one from the medical field, the other from the business side, coming together and pooling resources to work with us on infection prevention and control.
 Not content with being spectators, the group asked us if we could train them to Design Thinking methods and workshop facilitation.

 The challenge?
 With guidance from our side, they would facilitate two workshop days, going through the empathize, define, and ideate stages of Design Thinking, with a large and diverse group of 15 healthcare workers.
 They lead this group during two weeks of prototyping and testing, until we come back at the very end, to organize for them a last day of analysis and further planning.
 We accepted!